IBMStockTrader/stocktrader-helm/README.md

 3. Type `redis` into the search bar to find the Redis Helm chart.
 Click on the chart.
 4. Perform the prerequisites for ODM installation as directed by the chart's instructions.
 5. Click the `Configure` button to display the chart's configuration parameters.
-Review the parameters and complete required fields.
+    * Review the parameters and complete all required fields.
-Click the `Install` button.
+    * Click the `Install` button.
 6. Monitor the deployment and verify that the Redis pods start.
 7. Edit the `variables.sh` file in your copy of the `scripts` folder.
-Review the variable settings in the Redis section.
+    * Review the variable settings in the Redis section.
-Change values if necessary.
+    * Change values if necessary.
 8. Open a command window on your workstation.
-Set the current directory to the `scripts` folder.
+    * Set the current directory to the `scripts` folder.
-Run the `./setupRedis.sh` script.
+    * Run the `./setupRedis.sh` script.
     This script configures a secret for the portfolio application to access Redis with the proper endpoint.

 ## Install and configure Tone Analyzer